SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 👉 Head over to the [Entitlements Service API overview](https://hub.sap.com/api/APIEntitlementsService/overview) page on the SAP Business Accelerator Hub.

-👉 Find and follow the link, under the Documentation heading, to the [Account Administration Using APIs of the SAP Cloud Management Service](https://help.sap.com/docs/btp/sap-business-technology-platform/account-administration-using-apis-of-sap-cloud-management-service) section in the SAP Help Portal, where you'll see something like this:
+👉 Find and follow the link, under the Documents / Documentation heading, to the [Account Administration Using APIs of the SAP Cloud Management Service](https://help.sap.com/docs/btp/sap-business-technology-platform/account-administration-using-apis-of-sap-cloud-management-service) section in the SAP Help Portal, where you'll see something like this:

 ![Account Administration documentation page](assets/account-admin-docu-page.png)

 👉 Explore the two nodes highlighted in red, to see that it's the "SAP Cloud Management" service that is relevant here, and note that the technical name for this service is `cis`.
-See also that there are two plans for the SAP Cloud Management service: `central` and `local`.
+See also that there are plans for the SAP Cloud Management service that include `central` and `local`.

 The `central` plan affords a little more access than the `local` plan (as shown in the "Scopes" column of the table in the documentation) so we'll go for the `central` plan.
 This is where these values fit into our diagram: